AURA

 • auramaxx play is the fastest local path for a visible native game plus a live developer session

-• auramaxx run is the lower-level launcher; add --session when you want explicit live session registration
+• auramaxx run is the lower-level launcher; web-first projects use it for the browser preview lane, while native projects can add --session for explicit live session registration

 • auramaxx session start defaults to native; use --headless when you explicitly want a detached non-windowed runtime